“It cannot be seen, cannot be felt,

 Ends life, kills laughter.”

 Given the unimaginable course of events that had overwhelmed him, one could hardly fault Kyle for the involuntary reaction that he had when he learned that his cousins had found him.
-Repulsed by the taste of bat guano on his lips he bit down on Whitney’s hand.
+Tortured by solitude and repulsed by the taste of bat guano on his lips he bit down on Whitney’s hand.
 She reacted out of reflex removing her hand from over his mouth.
 Kyle subsequently squealed a single cry of joy.
 The noise alerted the bats above like an isolated gun-blast in the still of the night.
 A swarming cyclone of activity was heard above.
 The colony of bats was so immense that their combined wings taking flight fanned the damp cave’s air.
 The camp of bats poured over the children commanded by Zeborg.
-The three children sprang to their feet holding their defenseless hands against the anticipated onslaught of winged beasts.
+The three children sprang to their feet holding their defenseless hands against the anticipated onslaught of the winged beasts.
 Their backs were drenched as they pressed closer against the rushing wall of water.
 Left with desperation to guide them they turned facing the cascade.